top of page

 Richard Osban, Assistant Director/Guitar

 Richard Osban is a driving and dynamic guitarist based in Baltimore, Maryland.
 He cut his teeth on Irish music while living in Europe, and toured internationally with several Irish and Scottish music projects before returning to the US.
-Most recently, he performs in the trio the East Coasters and tours with acclaimed Scottish duo Jocelyn Petit and Ellen Gira.
+He currently tours with Irish trio the East Coasters, who have recently finished their first studio album.

-Richard has instructed at several international workshops, including Folksounds Elmstein, Celtic Folk Weekend Regensburg, and the annual Irish weekend in Ismaning.
+He has instructed at several international workshops, including Folksounds Elmstein, Celtic Folk Weekend Regensburg, Irish MAD Weekend, and the annual Irish weekend in Ismaning.

 5D3_5604.jpg